-The operations of the Council are primarily funded by industry and government members.
-The organization is dependent on funding received from government agencies.
-Overall, revenue from government agencies represented approximately 67% of total revenue for the year ended March 31, 2015 (68% - 2014).
+The Council is dependent on funding received from government agencies.
+Overall, revenue from government agencies represented approximately 66% of total revenue for the year ended March 31, 2016 (67% - 2015).

 3. Related Party Balances and Transactions

 The Canadian Animal Health Coalition is related to the Council since the Coalition is appointed as Secretariat for the Council.